 CMMI for Development is a reference model that covers activities for developing both products and services.
 Organizations from many industries, including aerospace, banking, computer hardware, software, defense, automobile manufacturing, and telecommunications, use CMMI for Development.

 CMMI for Development contains practices that cover project management, process management, systems engineering, hardware engineering, software engineering, and other supporting processes used in development and maintenance.

 These series of ISO standards deal primarily with environmental management systems.
 It prescribes controls for those activities that have an effect on the environment.
 These include the use of natural resources, handling and treatment of waste and energy consumption.
 When your company obtains an ISO 14001 registration, you are showing that you are committed to minimizing harmful effects on the environment through its activities (i.e. production, disposal, etc.) and to continually improve your environmental performance.
 If you are a supplier to automotive customers or exporting product to the European and/or Asian markets, then ISO 14001 registration is especially important to you.

 A worldwide standard specifically aimed at IT Service Management.
 It details an integrated set of management processes for the effective delivery of services to the business and its customers.
 The standard complements the process approach defined within ITIL from the Office of Government Commerce (OGC).

 ISO/IEC 20000 consists of two parts:

-GMS Registrar is a Federal Risk Authorization and Management Program (FedRAMP) accredited Third Party Assessment Organization (3PAO) providing security assessments for Cloud Service Providers.
+GMS Audit is a Federal Risk Authorization and Management Program (FedRAMP) accredited Third Party Assessment Organization (3PAO) providing security assessments for Cloud Service Providers.

 The CMMI-SVC model provides guidance for applying CMMI best practices in a service provider organization.
 Best practices in the model focus on activities for providing quality services to customers and end users.
 CMMI-SVC integrates bodies of knowledge that are essential for a service provider.